PatrickKan/The-Sky-s-Beyond/DEV_LOG.md

 - [x] Player's spaceship tracked by mouse
 - [X] Player's ship accelerates with mouse click and limited fuel
 - [X] Allow player to move through map horizontally with objects moving backwards
-- [ ] Add random objects in space with timer
+- [ ] Add random objects in space with timer, or create levels
+- [X] Allow player to fire objects

 ## Collisions
-- [ ] Implement contact listener to know when objects collide with player
+- [X] Implement contact listener to know when objects collide with player
 - [ ] Add health and optimize object densities for collisions

 ## Drawing